medic/cht-core/packages/bootstrap/README.md

 </html>
 ```

-Tell Kanso to compile the less file and create an attachment:
+Tell Kanso to compile the less files and attach them as css:

 ```json
 {